pmonks/clj-wcwidth/README.md

 When printing Unicode characters to a fixed-width display device (e.g. a terminal), every Unicode code point has a well-defined "column width".
 This was originally standardised in [Unicode Technical Report #11](https://unicode.org/reports/tr11-5/), and implemented as the POSIX functions `wcwidth` and `wcswidth`.

 Java doesn't provide these functions however, so applications that need to know these widths (e.g. for terminal screen formatting purposes) are left to their own devices.
-While there are Java libraries that have implemented this themselves (notably [JLine](https://github.com/jline/jline3/blob/master/terminal/src/main/java/org/jline/utils/WCWidth.java)), pulling in a large dependency to only use a very small part of the code is sometimes overkill.
-This library provides a pure, zero-dependency Clojure implementation of the rules described in UTR-11 (and updated for recent Unicode versions), to avoid that.
+While there are Java libraries that have implemented this themselves (notably [JLine](https://github.com/jline/jline3/blob/master/terminal/src/main/java/org/jline/utils/WCWidth.java)), pulling in a large dependency when one only uses a very small part of it is sometimes overkill.
+This library provides a pure, zero-dependency Clojure implementation of the rules described in UTR-11 (and updated for recent Unicode versions), to avoid having to do that.

 ## Installation

 `wcwidth` is available as a Maven artifact from [Clojars](https://clojars.org/com.github.pmonks/wcwidth).

-If you prefer "copy and paste" reuse for micro-libraries, you are also welcome to copy and paste the `wcwidth.api` namespace into your own codebase.

 ### Trying it Out